retorquere/pimsync/docs/source/intro.rst

   directories using standardised and well-documented formats.
 - **WebCal**: Convention for exposing a calendar or event read-only using HTTP.

-Typical usages include:
+Common use cases include:

 - Synchronising a CalDAV or CardDAV server with a local directory.
-Local data can then be accessed by a variety of programs, none of which have to know or worry about synchronisation, network connectivity, or remote servers.
+Local data can then be accessed and manipulated by a variety of programs, none of which have to know or worry about synchronisation, network connectivity, or remote servers.
+The changes are then synced back to the server periodically.
+- Synchronising from server to a local directory with the intent of keeping back-ups using a tool that backs up local directory trees.
 - Synchronising data between two different CalDAV or CardDAV servers.

 pimsync is configured via a configuration file.
 It can then be used to synchronise data once (via the ``pimsync sync`` command) or to keep data synchronised continuously (via the ``pimsync daemon`` command).

+..
+TODO: need a section on "running as a daemon"

 Philosophy
 ----------